isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 Mandatory reporting is the first step towards sustainable packaging waste management.

-From 2020 onwards, companies that place packaging on the consumer market will be required to collect data on the types and amounts of packaging they place on the market and draw up plans for reducing the amount of packaging that will end up as waste for disposal.
+From 2020 onwards, we will require companies that place packaging on the consumer market to collect data on the types and amounts of packaging they place on the market and draw up plans for reducing the amount of packaging that will end up as waste for disposal.

-These companies include brand owners, importers and large retailers including supermarkets.
+The companies that will come under this framework include brand owners, importers and large retailers including supermarkets.

 We are also studying the feasibility of extending the Extended Producer Responsibility framework to cover packaging waste, including plastics.